joseananio/simple-css-grid-gen/README.md

  - Uses `.row` to create a horizontal row, and then goes straight to column classes.
 No need to add `.col` class or prefix.

- - Each `div` inside a `.row` element is automatically considered to be a column.
+ - Each `div` directly inside a `.row` element is automatically considered to be a column.

- - Uses box-sizing border-box and no margins on rows and columns.
+ - Uses box-sizing: border-box and no margins on rows and columns.

-- Output is 5kB uncompressed.
+- Output is about 5kB uncompressed.

 ## Dev